talaugust/CS598LIC-Spr2025/assignments.md

 # Leading a class discussion

 Each week, a pair of students will lead the class in a ~1 hour discussion of the assigned papers for that week.
 You are expected to sign up to be a discussion lead once during the semester.
 Your responsibilities for a discussion lead are:

 - Read and understand the assigned papers that week along with any supporting material that you think would provide helpful background.
 Please also read the optional readings for that day, if any.
-- Present a 10-12 minute talk on the papers.
-Summarize the papers’ key ideas, research questions, methodology, and findings.
+- Summarize the papers’ key ideas, research questions, methodology, and findings.
+This should be a maximum of 10-12 minutes for both papers combined.
-- - Lead a class activity based on the papers, followed by a discussion of the reading responses that week.
+- Lead a class activity based on the papers.
-To keep the discussion going, read all reading responses by the other students that week and integrate them into the discussion.
-You should prepare 8-10 discussion questions about the papers.
-These should be creative questions that do not have easy answers.
-The questions should be the result of your attempts to understand the material, its implications, and its connections with other work.
+- Lead a discussion of the readings based on the reflections that day.

-- Double-check with the instructor **at least 24 hours before class** regarding your proposed group activity and the contents of your slides.
+Double-check with the instructor **at least 24 hours before class** regarding your proposed group activity and the contents of your slides.
 This does not need to include your responses to reading responses.
-We will be able to provide feedback if you send us the materials the day before class.

 Below are ideas for group activities and general questions from past classes.
 Here are some group activities that worked well in prior classes:

 - Role-playing activities: have students within groups analyze the same problem/question by assuming different roles as stakeholders: e.g., writers, news reporters, artists, patients or caregivers, moderators, developers, researchers, policy makers.
 - Design activities: have students come up with new design ideas for additions/modifications to a tool or solution.
 How do we redesign existing applications, or design completely new ones, to implement ideas or address certain key challenges identified in the paper?
 - Extending current research: have students collectively brainstorm how they would extend or modify the paper, and why.
 In addition, consider discussing the strengths and weaknesses of the current paper’s approach, and their favorite parts in the paper.
 - Class surveys based on the paper (e.g., google forms): This has served as a great way to understand overall patterns and variations in class opinions regarding design and challenges in intelligent communication technologies.
+- Games and Camp activities: Modifications of games like two truths and a lie, pictionary, and telephone.
+Can be surprisingly fun and informative.
+For example, telephone with machine translation, or figuring out how to prompt a model to give two truths and a lie about a paper reading.

-## Tips
+## Tips:
+- Keep a timer during the presentation and activity.
+Paper presentations should take no more than 12 minutes to give time to activities and discussion.
-Break students up into small groups (3-4 people max) Initiate discussion with example answers to the questions you pose.
+- Break students up into small groups for class activities (3-4 people max)
+- Go around and check in with each group during activities.
+If a group is doing something interesting, ask them if they are ok being called on to share after the activity.
-Introduce hypothetical or real-world examples (e.g. products or recent events) to frame the discussion Tie your questions to research that you or other folk may be conducting.
+- Introduce hypothetical or real-world examples (e.g. products or recent events) to frame the discussion
-Keep a timer.
+- Tie your questions to research that you or other folk may be conducting.
+- To keep the discussion going, read all reading responses by the other students that week and integrate them into the discussion.
+You should prepare 8-10 discussion questions about the papers.
+These should be creative questions that do not have easy answers.
+The questions should be the result of your attempts to understand the material, its implications, and its connections with other work.
+- Be ready to call on people at the start of the discussion.
+If you don’t feel comfortable cold-calling on anyone, you can ask people beforehand if they are willing to be called on to share something from their reading reflection.

 ## Contribution statement

 We expect both discussion leads to participate equally in the presentation, activity, and project.
 To help ensure equal participation.
 Each discussion lead should include 1-2 sentences documenting their specific contribution to preparing and leading the class discussion.

+## Signing up for a discussion lead

+Everyone must sign up for one discussion lead during the semester.
+You are required to lead a discussion with at least one other student.
+We will share the sign-in sheet in the first day of class.
+Anyone who has not signed up by the end of the first week of class will be assigned randomly to a discussion lead slot.

 # Class participation

-You are expected to attend and actively participate in every class session.
+Because this is a discussion-based class, you are expected to attend and actively participate in every class session.
 To make the most of this class and not disrupt others, I expect you to be on time and ready to discuss the readings.
 If you can’t make it because of sickness or a family emergency or similar, please let me know before class.
+If you have more than 5 unexcused absences during the semester, each additional missed class will incur a 5 point deduction of class participation (class participation is out of a total of 100 points, representing 15\% of your grade in the class).

 # Class Project
-A major goal of the course is to help students critically reflect and build upon the ideas introduced in class.
-You will work on a group research project related to language, interfaces and communication throughout the semester.
-We have various milestones for the project below.
+A major goal of the course is to help you critically reflect and build upon the ideas introduced in class.
+In a team of 2-3 pick and develop a research idea or question that interests you, plan a study or analysis, execute on your method, and report and discuss your results.
+The class project will have many sub-assignments and check-ins to ensure you are making progress on the project throughout the course.
+The project is meant to expose you to doing research in either HCI or NLP.
+To get some ideas, you can look at the last year or two of conference proceedings in either an HCI venue (like [CHI](https://programs.sigchi.org/chi/2024)) or an NLP venue (like [ACL](https://2024.aclweb.org/program/)).

+## Finding a group for the class project
+All class projects will be done in groups.
+You will have the first two weeks of class to find and join a group for the project.
+Groups should be no larger than three people.
+If by the end of the two weeks you don’t have a group, that is totally fine, we will assign you one.

 ## Project pitches
 Pick and develop a research idea or question that interests you, develop your own views, and come up with pitches for two new research projects.
-The projects can fall into two broad categories:

-- A **data** project analyzing language use in some communication context (e.g., conversations on reddit, the wording of security and privacy instructions).
-Note that the communication does not have to be two-way, social or synchronous: it could be conversations on reddit (two-way, social communication), or newspaper articles (one-way).

-- A **design** project proposing a new system (or modifying an existing one) to enhance communication through language.

-More details on the two directions below.
 Use the research pitch session to get early feedback from the instructor and your peers on topic selection and potential resources for literature survey.
 Make sure to include research questions (RQs), why the problem is important (why), and how you plan to solve it in each research pitch (how).
 There are some great resources online on how to approach research and selecting what problems to work on (or not):

 - Read [this section](https://docs.google.com/document/d/11D3kHElzS2HQxTwPqcaTnU5HCJ8WGE5brTXI4KLf4dM/edit?fbclid=IwAR3xKxG5ZnYWARZf7UM0mfPBrVboCJFO1zFnYyRM0a1r3crpwgHiQodk2Z4#heading=h.nqqjfn2gi57d) on “Selecting Problems” on Page 6 in the "Syllabus for Eric’s PhD students".
 - First two sections of [Daniel Fried's lecture on conducting NLP research](https://cmu-anlp.github.io/assets/slides/anlp-10-experimentation.pdf)